 In 1865, Dante Gabriel Rossetti orchestrated a series of images of Jane Morris to be photographed by John Robert Parsons.
 While they are all interesting and beautiful to me, my favorite is the one above for one reason: that scarf.

 There’s a gauzy scarf that is seen repeatedly in Rossetti’s works.

-‘It was our aim to appear in the full family group of five, but whilst various others succeeded, that particular negative was spoiled by a shower, and I possess a solitary print from it in which we appear as if splashed by ink.’–Christina Rossetti (source)
+“It was our aim to appear in the full family group of five, but whilst various others succeeded, that particular negative was spoiled by a shower, and I possess a solitary print from it in which we appear as if splashed by ink.”–Christina Rossetti (source)

 We pursue the past for many reasons.
 Knowledge, understanding, a deep interest in a person’s work.
-Through that pursuit there are glimpses that captivate us and propel us to keep going, keep digging.
+Through that pursuit there are glimpses of vitality that captivate us and propel us to keep going, keep digging.